Pete Buttigieg: Rhodes scholar dunce well beneath his office

 When Joe Biden first appointed his former Democratic primary rival, Pete Buttigieg, to the job of Secretary of Transportation, he praised him copiously as someone who reminded him of his late son Beau.

 Well, that doesn't sound like much of a compliment -- to Beau, at least -- given supposedly smart Pete Buttigieg's performance.

-The ports are backed up, with the mess in Los Angeles and Long Beach particularly acute, what with half a million ships anchored off the coast waiting for an unload.
+The ports are backed up, with the mess in Los Angeles and Long Beach particularly acute, what with half a million containers in ships anchored off the coast waiting for an unload.
 There are port staffing shortages due to the vaccine mandate, as well as the federal and state phenomenon of paying people more not to work than to work.
 There are trucker shortages based on California's blue-state legislature banning independent truckers from operating at all.
 There's also a problem of the SoCal port not operating like their global rivals such as Dubai, Singapore, and Rotterdam which unload and upload cargo from all over 24/7, something Biden touted yesterday as something he'd gotten fixed.
 Port experts, speaking to the Washington Post, say it's not a fix, given that truckers have no warehouses open at the wee hours to take their container shipments to, even if they can find truckers.
 There is also the Federal Reserve's encouragement of consumer demand through its money-printing, which is contributing to the crisis.